1974 Atlantic hurricane season: Other systems

-In addition to the other tropical depressions and the named storms, several more tropical cyclones developed, but failed to reach tropical storm status.
-The first such system developed just offshore the east coast of Africa on June 30.
+Tropical Depression Two developed just offshore the east coast of Africa on June 30.
 The depression moved westward for a few days, until dissipating on July 2.

-Another system formed over the northeastern Gulf of Mexico on July 13.
+Tropical Depression Three formed over the northeastern Gulf of Mexico on July 13.
 Tracking west-southwestward, the depression curved northward on July 16.
 Late the following day, it made landfall near Caplen, Texas, and promptly dissipated.

-Another cyclone, classified as Tropical Depression Nine, formed offshore Guinea on September 2.
-The depression was long-lasting and moved west-northwestward across the Atlantic for several days.
+Tropical Depression Eight formed offshore Guinea on September 2.
+The depression was long-lasting, and moved west-northwestward across the Atlantic for several days.
 Passing north of Puerto Rico on September 9, light to moderate rainfall totals were reported on the island and in the United States Virgin Islands, with a peak total of 5.38 in at a substation in Corozal, Puerto Rico.
-The depression dissipated near Inagua island in the Bahamas on September 1.
+The depression dissipated near Inagua island in the Bahamas on September 11.

-A tropical depression formed over the western Atlantic on September 18.
+Tropical Depression Twelve formed over the western Atlantic on September 18.
 The depression remained weak and moved in a semi-circular path near Bermuda, before dissipating on September 20.

-The next tropical depression originated over the northwestern Caribbean on September 23.
+Tropical Depression Thirteen originated over the northwestern Caribbean on September 23.
 Moving northwestward, the storm grazed the northeastern tip of the Yucatán Peninsula on the following day and then entered the Gulf of Mexico.
 By September 25, the depression turned to the northeast.
 It weakened and dissipated just offshore the west coast of Florida near Cedar Key on September 27.

-Another depression developed well northeast of the Lesser Antilles on October 30.
+Tropical Depression Fifteen developed well northeast of the Lesser Antilles on October 30.
 Moving quickly north-northeastward, the depression remained weak and then dissipated well to the southwest of the Azores on November 2.

-The final minor depression, and last tropical cyclone, of the season formed north of Hispaniola on November 10.
+Tropical Depression Sixteen formed north of Hispaniola on November 10.
 Moving slowly northward for a few days, the depression dissipated by November 12.